spotinst/help/src/docs/eco/getting-started/connect-azure-account.md

 #### Add the Billing Account Reader Role

-**This Adding the Billing Account Reader Role analysis stage applies only to Microsoft Customer Agreements**.
+**This Adding the Billing Account Reader Role analysis stage applies only to EA, MCA and PAYG customers**.
 Add the Billing Account Reader Role to the registered application:

 1. Click the **Cost Management + Billing page** and select the billing account you want to connect.